 Alex has an excellent understanding of the Proceeds of Crime Act and related forfeiture proceedings

-TPR v Dominic Chappell - Well publicized prosecution on behalf of the Pensions Regulator arising from events following the collapse of British Home Stores.
+Well publicized TPR prosecution of the British Homes Stores owner arising from events following the collapse into administration.

 Alex undertakes a wide range of Regulatory Work.
 He is often instructed in Fire Safety, Food Safety, Environment Agency and CQC cases.

 He sits as a legal advisor on disciplinary tribunals and represents professionals at medical and financial tribunals.
 He is regularly instructed by the Police Federation in Police disciplinary proceedings.

 He is instructed to appear at Public Inquiries before the Traffic Commissioner on behalf of Corporates, Operator Licence holders and Transport Managers and has provided training to VOSA prosecutors.